 When should I get tested?

 A gonorrhoea test allows you to find out whether you have been infected with this common sexually transmitted infection.
-After chlamydia, gonorrhoea is the most common STI, with over 25,000 reported cases in 2012 alone.
-Getting tested makes sense if you've had unprotected sex, or if you've been experiencing symptoms like discharge from the penis or vagina.
-If you've been diagnosed with a different STI or know that a previous partner has received a positive gonorrhoea test result you should also consider getting tested.
+After chlamydia, gonorrhoea is the most common STI, with over 44,500 reported cases in 2017 alone.

 Both infections are very common and people often get both at the same time.

-They're transmitted in the same way, can both be symptomless, and both cause complications like infertility if they go unnoticed.
+They are passed on in the same way, can both be symptomless and can both cause complications like infertility if they go unnoticed.

-If you use our gonorrhoea test kit, we'll also let you know if any evidence of chlamydia is found, so you won’t need to take an additional test.
-If you'd like to get tested for other STIs too, you may want to take our extended STI test.
+If you use our gonorrhoea test kit, we can also text for chlamydia, so you won’t need to take an additional test.
+If you feel you should get tested for other STIs you may want to take our extended STI test.

-The gonorrhoea test for men requires that you collect a sample of your urine, using the test kit provided.
-The test kit contains a leaflet with instructions as well as two plastic containers, one of which you will use to collect your urine.
+The gonorrhoea test for men requires a sample of your urine.
+The test kit contains a leaflet with instructions as well as two plastic containers, one of which is used to collect your urine.
 It is important that you use the label included in the package and affix it to you sample, otherwise the lab will not be able to analyse your specimen.